nikithaKesh/nikithaKesh/README.md

 ### About Me
 -  **Actively Developing**: Building scalable, high-performance web projects.
--  **Student at UCSC**: Studying Software Engineering, focusing on data structures, algorithms, and software architecture.
+-  **Student at UCSC**: Studying Information Technology, focusing on data structures, algorithms, and software architecture.
 -  **Eager Learner**: Passionate about exploring the latest full-stack development tools and trends.
 -  **Team Collaborator**: Thrive in collaborative environments, sharing ideas and contributing to team projects.